Skip to content

 Mark Post Locations: Once the perimeter is square, measure and mark the exact location of each pergola post.
 Use spray paint or landscape markers for clear visibility.
 Double-check all measurements to ensure accuracy.

 The type of foundation you choose will depend on the size and weight of your pergola, as well as local building codes and soil conditions.
-The goal is to provide a stable, load-bearing base for each post that extends below the frost line in colder climates.
+The goal is to provide a stable, load-bearing base for each post.

 For concrete footings or pre-cast concrete piers, you'll need to dig post holes at each marked location.

 Depth: The depth of your post holes is critical.
-In colder climates, they must extend below the frost line to prevent frost heave, which can lift and damage your pergola over time.
-Consult your local building codes for the specific frost line depth in your area.
+They must extend below the frost line to prevent frost damage, which can lift and damage your pergola over time.

 Diameter: The diameter of the hole should be at least twice the width of your post, allowing sufficient space for concrete.
 A post-hole digger is ideal for this task, but a shovel can also be used for wider holes.